-If you live in a condominium, single-family house, or townhome that is part of a common interest development in Michigan, you are most likely responsible for paying dues and assessments to a condominium association (COA) or homeowners’ association (HOA) to cover the expenses of the community.
-If you don’t pay, in most cases the COA or HOA can get a lien on your property that could lead to a foreclosure.
+If you live in a condo, single-family home, or townhome that’s part of a common interest development in Michigan, you’re most likely responsible for paying dues and assessments to a condominium association (COA) or homeowners’ association (HOA).
+If you don’t pay, in most cases, the COA or HOA can get a lien on your property that could lead to a foreclosure.

-Read on to learn more about COA and HOA foreclosures in Michigan.
+Read on to learn more about COA and HOA liens and foreclosures in Michigan.

-Most HOAs in Michigan are incorporated as nonprofit corporations and are subject to the state statutes that govern such corporations, which can be found in the Michigan Nonprofit Corporation Act (Mich.
+Michigan doesn't have comprehensive statutory scheme that regulates HOAs.
+But many HOAs in Michigan are incorporated as nonprofit corporations and are subject to the state statutes that govern such corporations, which can be found in the Michigan Nonprofit Corporation Act.
+(Mich.
 Comp.
-Laws § 450.2101 et seq.)
+Laws §§ 450.2101 through 450.2151.)

-The rules regarding the operation of the HOA, including those regarding assessments liens, can be found in the association’s governing documents such as the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
-(Find out more about what's in your HOA CC&Rs and other relevant documents in Nolo’s article Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)
+The rules regarding the operation of the HOA, including those regarding assessments liens, can be found in the association’s governing documents, like the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).

-Almost all COAs and HOAs have the power to place a lien on the property if the homeowner becomes delinquent in paying the monthly dues and/or any special assessments (collectively referred to as “assessments”) that are used to cover the costs associated with the association’s management.
-Once a homeowner becomes delinquent on the assessments, a lien will usually automatically attach to that homeowner's property from the time that the assessment came due.
+Almost all COAs and HOAs have the power to place a lien on the property if the homeowner becomes delinquent in paying the monthly dues or special assessments (collectively referred to as “assessments”).
+Once a homeowner becomes delinquent on the assessments, a lien will usually automatically attach to that homeowner's property.

 To find out which charges an HOA in Michigan may include in its lien, check the association's governing documents.